mrijken/check-config/README.md

 Most checks can also be automatically fixed with `check-config --fix`, so in this case a missing line will be added to the `.gitignore`.

+The checker files can be located on a file/webserver or in a Python Package.

 ## Documentation

 Check out the [documentation](https://check-config.readthedocs.io)